jeannefukumaru/hppython/02_high-perf/README.md

 # Dask Tutorial

-This workshop on `dask` is adapted from Anaconda Inc. tutorial last given at SciPy 2017 in Austin Texas.
+This workshop on `dask` is adapted from Anaconda Inc.'s dask tutorial last given at SciPy 2017 in Austin Texas.
 [A video is available online](https://www.youtube.com/watch?v=mbfsog3e5DA).
-Credit for illustrating `dask` internals so clearly goes to the SciPy 2017 instructors.
+Full credit goes to the SciPy 2017 instructors for illustrating `dask` internals so clearly.
 We have added in ecommerce-related datasets and exercises to show how `dask` can be applied to the ecommerce domain.
 We have also added in a notebook exploring how `dask-ml` can be used on ecommerce data.

 ## Here is an overview of Dask from Anaconda Inc. :